Skip to main content

 Recommended Account Folders

-- KABA (PDF): Time Collection Device: Temporary Employee: The ledger 5 projects used to require you to print out the timesheet and obtain original signatures for both the employee and the supervisor.
-It is a C&G requirement to have certified effort on file since a temporary employee does not receive a TEARS report for effort certification.
+• KABA: Time Collection Device: Temporary Employee: The ledger 5 projects used to require you to print out the timesheet and obtain original signatures for both the employee and the supervisor.
+It is a C&G requirement to have a certified effort on file since a temporary employee does not receive a TEARS report for effort certification.

 Pre-Award Account

-- Pre-Awards and Awards are one in the same.
+• Pre-Awards and Awards are the same.
 A Pre-Award and an Award share the same SPARCS Proposal Number (14xx) 0000-0000 and C&G WRS Project ID 5-XXXXX.
-A Pre-Award allows the PI to begin the work while the contract is being negotiated and ironed out.
-Once we receive the official award, the status of the project number is changed from pre- to award.
-For example, suppose a PI has a proposal for $50,000, and he requests a pre-award for $5,000 to begin the work while the contract is finalized.
+A Pre-Award allows the PI to begin work while the contract is being negotiated and finalized.
+Once we receive the official award, the project number’s status changes from pre- to awarded.
+For example, suppose a PI has a $50,000 proposal and requests a $5,000 pre-award to begin work while the contract is finalized.
 Once the official award is in place, the project is set to the award status with a budget of $50,000.
 That $5,000 pre-award is part of the $50,000.

-- Send your requests for a pre-award account to Patrick Hayes with a copy to Laurinda Perez, who will then enter the action in RED (click here for a fillable PDF) required by COE.
+• Send your request by completing the required Pre-award form for a pre-award account to Patrick Hayes, phayes@ncsu.edu, with a copy to Laurinda Perez, llmarsh@ncsu.edu, who will then enter the action into the Research Enterprise Data (RED) system.

-- The COE-ORA will request this in RED and include the email addresses of the Contract Manager and the PI.
+• The COE-ORA will request this in RED and include the Contract Manager’s and the PI’s email addresses.

 Award Notice